vacp2p/rfc/waku/waku.md

 - We enable bridging between `shh/6` and `waku/0` until such a time as when we are ready to gracefully drop support for `shh/6` (1, 2, 3).
 - When we add parameter fields, we (currently) do so by accreting them in a list, so old clients can ignore new fields (dynamic list) and new clients can use new capabilities (1, 3).
 - To better support (2) and (3) in the future, we will likely release a new version that gives better support for open, growable maps (association lists or native map type) (3)
+- When we we want to provide a new set of messages that have different requirements, we do so under a new protocol version and employ protocol versioning.
+This is a form of accretion at a level above - it ensures a client can support both protocols at once and drop support for legacy versions gracefully.
+(1,2,3)

 ### Backwards Compatibility